Dhaasippen: Plot

-A young devadasi (R. Balasaraswathi) is forced by her family to yield to lustful zamindar (V. K. Dass).
-The devadasi refuses to do this because she is devoted to Lord Shiva (M. G. Ramachandran) and she wishes to marry her lover (T. R. Mahalingam).
+A young devadasi (R. Balasaraswathi) is forced by her family to yield to lustful zamindar.
+The devadasi refuses to do this because she is devoted to Lord Shiva and she wishes to marry her lover (T. R. Mahalingam).
 She encounters many hurdles on her journey.
 The zamindar attempts to kidnap her to make her his mistress.
-However, his attempts fail thanks to the intervention of Shiva and his consort, Parvathi (M. R. Santhanalakshmi).
+However, his attempts fail thanks to the intervention of Shiva and his consort, Parvathi.
 There is a parallel story in the film about her married sister (T. A. Madhuram) who carries on an affair with a travelling sari salesman (N. S. Krishnan).
 Her sister's illicit romance is always thwarted by the appearance of a fierce looking giant (Pulimooti Ramasamy).
 Eventually the devadasi grows tired of her life.
 Answering her prayers, Shiva transforms her into the thumbhai plant—the flowers of which are offered to Lord Shiva during worship.
 Hence, the film also had the title Thumbhai Mahatmayam.